Executive Insights on the Current and Future State of Microservices

 3) Microservices have improved SDLC best practices, speed, agility, flexibility, and alignment of the software with the business.
 Microservices are the embodiment of software development best practices: simple code, easy to maintain, easy to train other developers, good habits like encapsulation, isolation of complexity, autonomous development teams, and breaking down silos between applications.
 They are also symbiotic with DevOps with more frequent deployments, automated testing, zero downtime deployment, and easier rollback.

-Legacy enterprises with monolithic apps become more agile inorder to enable digital transformation.
+Legacy enterprises with monolithic apps become more agile to enable digital transformation.
 Microservices provide faster speed to market and realization of value with cloud scaling.
 This supports an agile approach to development.
 Smaller components allow for meaningful changes with leaner teams, resulting in faster responsiveness to the market.

 Lastly, microservices align to business objectives and full-stack teams are aligned to customer value.
 Deployment is aligned with operations and teams are more collaborative because microservices are inherently more collaborative.